OZ7UP/Zachary-Tan/CV.md

 Job description: Teaching Italian for five weeks at the lower secondary level as a pre-service teacher undertaking a Masters programme at Deakin University, planning and teaching lessons while guided by feedback from an assigned mentor teacher

 #### Cheltenham Secondary College

+Role: Pre-service teacher

+Duration: April 1016; August 2016 - September 2016

+Job description: (1) Observing Italian and English As An Additional Language (EAL) lessons for two weeks; (2) Teaching lower-secondary Italian and EAL for five weeks as a pre-service teacher undertaking a Masters programme at Deakin University, planning and teaching lessons while guided by feedback from assigned mentor teachers.

+#### Kumon Australia

+Role: English and Mathematics tutor

+Duration: September 2013 - January 2017

+Job description: Tutoring students in English and Mathematics at the East Malvern and Williamstown locations, providing supervision and on-the-spot feedback to improve student outcomes.

+### Others

+#### Singapore Armed Forces

+Role: Supply Assistant

+Duration: March 2007 - February 2009; December 2009 (Role carried out May 2007 - February 2009)

+## Education

+### Graduate Certificate in Education (Middle School Mathematics)

+Australian Catholic University (Online) (2018; award received 2019)

+### Masters of Teaching (Secondary; Italian and English As An Additional Language)

+Deakin University (2016 - 2017; award received 2018)

+### Bachelor of Commerce (Management and Marketing)

+The University of Melbourne (2009 - 2012; award received December 2012)

+## Skills

+### Multilingualism

+Able to communicate (to varying degrees of proficiency) in English, Italian, French, Japanese, and Mandarin Chinese.

+### ICT

+- Able to use a range of office tools on iPadOS, MacOS, Linux, and Windows.
+- Created this website and another for my band through the use of GitHub, requiring a quick understanding of basic html and CSS.